Kepler-10: Planetary system

 Per the usual exoplanet nomenclature, the first planet discovered to be orbiting Kepler-10 is called Kepler-10b.
-Announced in 2011, it was the first rocky planet identified outside the Solar system.
+Announced in 2011, it was the first definitely rocky planet identified outside the Solar System.
 The planet has a mass that is 3.33±0.49 times that of Earth's and a radius that is 1.47 times that of Earth.
 The planet orbits Kepler-10 at a distance of 0.01684 AU every 0.8375 days; this can be compared to the orbit and orbital period of planet Mercury, which circles the Sun at a distance of 0.3871 AU every 87.97 days.
 Because the planet orbits so closely to its star, its eccentricity is virtually zero.
 It, thus, has an extremely circular orbit.